Doxdrum/usm-thesis/README.md

 ### Front Matter ###

 After generating the title page, as customary in the `book` class, the front-matter can be declared using the command `\frontmatter`.

+- For the front matter, page style *special*.
+That is achieved with the command `\pagestyle{special}`

+- In order to generate the *committee page* (where the members of the committee sign the thesis), the class provides the command `\committee` with accepts five arguments, four names of the committee members and the date on this page (not necessarily the same as in the *title page*.

+- There is a `\Dedication` command which takes one argument.
+It places the dedicatory is placed in the lower part of the page and flushed right.

+- The class also provides a command to create a *creative commons* box.
+The command is `\CC`.
+By default the box creates a *Creative Commons Attribution-ShareAlike 4.0 Unported License* (`by-sa`) logo.